adelsakkir/Deep-Reinforcement-Learning-Schduling/README.md

 # Deep-Reinforcement-Learning-Schduling
-An offline and online approach to modelling and solving a Parallel machine scheduling problem using deep reinforcement learning
+An offline and online approach to modelling and solving a Parallel machine scheduling (PMS) problem using deep reinforcement learning.

-This project explores the application of reinforcement learning (RL) techniques to solve the Parallel Machine Scheduling Problem (PMS), which is an optimisation task that has been classified as NP-hard (Mokotoff, 2001, p.
-194).
 The PMS requires allocating a set number of jobs (n) to multiple machines (m) to minimise, for example, the priority-weigted cycle time (PWCT).

 ### MDP Formulation